mmuratarat/mmuratarat.github.io/_posts/2019-07-23-kmeans_from_scratch.md

 K-Means clustering is prone to initial seeding i.e. random initialization of centroids which is required to kick-off iterative clustering process.
 Bad initialization may end up getting bad clusters.
 Leader Algorithm can be used.

 The standard K-means algorithm isn't directly applicable to categorical data, for various reasons.
 The sample space for categorical data is discrete, and doesn't have a natural origin.
 A Euclidean distance function on such a space is not really meaningful.
-However, The clustering algorithm is free to choose any distance metric / similarity score.
+However, the clustering algorithm is free to choose any distance metric / similarity score.
 Euclidean is the most popular.
 But any other metric can be used that scales according to the data distribution in each dimension/attribute, for example the Mahalanobis metric.

 The use of Euclidean distance as the measure of dissimilarity can also make the determination of the cluster means non-robust to outliers and noise in the data.